marcus-exe/marcus-exe/README.md

 ## Hello!
 My name is Marcus 马克森

-- I’m currently working on a Mobile App 💻
-- I’m currently learning JetPack Compose 📱
+- I’m currently learning about gRPC APIs
 - I’m looking to collaborate on Android Projects 🐱‍💻
 - How to reach me: marcuseduardo.ns@gmail.com 📧